operator-framework/operator-lifecycle-manager/README.md

 Install OLM on a Kubernetes or OpenShift cluster by following the [installation guide].

 For a complete end-to-end example of how OLM fits into the Operator Framework, see the [Operator Framework Getting Started Guide](https://github.com/operator-framework/getting-started).
+Also, see [Getting Started on OperatorHub.io](https://operatorhub.io/getting-started).

 **NOTE:** OLM is installed by default in OpenShift 4.0 and above.